Gyumri City Stadium: History

 The venue was reconstructed in 1999 and turned into an all-seater stadium.
 The total capacity of the stadium became 2,844 seats (1,413 at the western stand and 1,431 at the eastern stand).

-During 2012, the playing pitch and many other facilities were entirely renovated to meet the UEFA standards.
+During 2012, the playing pitch and many other facilities were entirely renovated to meet UEFA standards.

-As of 2014, the stadium is the home ground of Shirak for the domestic competitions since 1958.
-However, after the most recent developments in 2012, the stadium was permitted to be used by the club for their home games at the European competitions.
+The stadium has been the home ground of Shirak for domestic competitions since 1958.
+However, after the most recent developments in 2012, the stadium was also permitted to be used by the club for their home games in European competitions.

 On 12 July 2012, Shirak hosted Rudar Pljevlja at the Gyumri City Stadium, in the qualifying phase of the 2012–13 UEFA Europa League.
 The match ended in a 1–1 draw, allowing FC Shirak to advance with a 2–1 win on aggregate.

-After the most recent renovation took place during summer 2019, the capacity of the stadium was increased from 2,844 up to 4,500 seats, following the installment of new seats at the southern end of the stadium.
+After the most recent renovation took place during summer 2019, the capacity of the stadium was increased from 2,844 to 4,500 seats, following the installment of new seats at the southern end of the stadium.